AgungP88/getloc-apps/README.md

 ### Dataset

-To build the TSP we were inspired to use this dataset to check if our optimization route works especially for testing Reinforcement Learning in [here](http://elib.zib.de/pub/mp-testdata/tsp/tsplib/tsp/index.html) and we were inspired by this data set to build our recommendation system in [here](https://www.kaggle.com/azharianisah/infotempatwisata)
+To build the TSP we were inspired to use this dataset to check if our optimization route works especially for testing Reinforcement Learning in [here](http://elib.zib.de/pub/mp-testdata/tsp/tsplib/tsp/index.html)

+and we were inspired by this data set to build our recommendation system in [here](https://www.kaggle.com/azharianisah/infotempatwisata) and in [here](https://data.world/cityofaustin/m964-vp2q)

 But we decided to build our own dataset because we didn't find the right dataset for our project.
 We crawl data from many sources and make it into a single dataset which you can view in [here](https://docs.google.com/spreadsheets/d/1lq6qeYAhBJBJbuyC9DpwKehQ6mWswMkd-NMfbDlkwnw/edit?pli=1#gid=990183666)